mxbi/wafflelist/README.md

 **Seed phrase:** When you create a new vault, a random BIP39 12-word mnemonic is generated (128-bit entropy).
 The phrase never leaves the client.

-**Key derivation** — three keys are derived from the seed and remain on the client.
+**Key derivation:** three keys are derived from the seed and remain on the client.

 | Key | Algorithm | Salt | Output |
 |-----|-----------|------|--------|